osrf/gazebo_tutorials/haptix_tactors/tutorial.md

 # Communicating with Gazebo
 We are going to write a haptix-comm client that reads contact sensor data from the simulation and translate it to motor clicks.

-Make a folder for your C code and download the tactor glove [source code](http://bitbucket.org/osrf/gazebo_tutorials/raw/haptix_tactors/haptix_tactors/files/tactors.cc) and the [CMakeLists.txt](http://bitbucket.org/osrf/gazebo_tutorials/raw/haptix_tactors/haptix_tactors/files/CMakeLists.txt) for this project.
+Make new folder (e.g. `tactors`) and download the tactor glove [source code](http://bitbucket.org/osrf/gazebo_tutorials/raw/haptix_tactors/haptix_tactors/files/tactors.cc) and the [CMakeLists.txt](http://bitbucket.org/osrf/gazebo_tutorials/raw/haptix_tactors/haptix_tactors/files/CMakeLists.txt) for this project.

 Again, you may need to customize some parts of the code if you have a different electronics setup from this example.